-Last Updated on May 17, 2023 by admin
+Last Updated on February 5, 2024 by Kelly

-How to Travel from Seattle to Vancouver BC
+Travel Options from Seattle to Vancouver BC

 Another company that offers service to Vancouver BC is Greyhound.
 You’ll want to carefully evaluate the schedule to see if there’s a lot of stops along the way.
 (I found one route that had 3 stops before the border: Everett, Mount Vernon, and Bellingham).
 Also, when you cross the border, you’ll have to wait for everyone on the bus to go through customs.
 (So it might take a little more time than you anticipated.)

-2. Drive by Car from Seattle to Vancouver BC
+2. Drive by Car

 Another option is to drive from Seattle to Vancouver.
 The drive typically takes under 3 hours if there is not a lot of traffic.
 The Seattle area is notorious for bad traffic, though, so we recommend that you plan accordingly.
 Try to avoid rush hour.

-If you choose to travel by car, and you’d like to make a stop along the way, we recommend stopping in Bellingham, Washington.
+If you choose to drive, and you’d like to make a stop along the way, we recommend stopping in Bellingham, Washington.
 Bellingham is located about 30 minutes south of the Canadian border, so it’s a good place to stop and grab a bite to eat before continuing your journey.
 (You don’t want to be stuck in a long line at the border hungry!)
 Some restaurants in Bellingham to consider include Boundary Bay Brewery, Keenan’s at the Pier, or Sweet as Waffles.

 Once you arrive in Canada, be aware that the speed limit changes from miles per hour to kilometers per hour.
 Check your speedometer settings in advance so that you don’t inadvertently speed when you arrive in Canada.